The Impact of Grammatical Errors on Heart Rate Variability: A Study in Neurolinguistics

 This finding suggests that there is a deep and measurable connection between our physiological reactions and our understanding of language.
 This discovery also opens new perspectives for research into the assessment of linguistic knowledge using cardiovascular measures.

-“Our study could also ultimately help populations who cannot yet or no longer express themselves orally, due to their age (young or old) or poor health (physical/cognitive/mental). )”, concludes the author of the essay.
+“Our study might also ultimately help populations who cannot yet or no longer express themselves orally, due to their age (young or old) or poor health (physical/cognitive/mental). )”, concludes the author of the essay.

 1704010207